CasonKChance/Robotics_Portfolio/unicycle_robot_sim_2d/README.md

 The exact executable location is determined by the CMake configuration in the repository.

-To make the robot actually move, input/Trajectory.csv will need to be given commands which the robot will recieve.
+To make the robot actually move, input/Trajectory.csv will need to be given commands to send to the robot.

 Trajectory.csv:
 ```text
 linear_velocity_command,angular_velocity_command,time
 ```

 linear_velocity_command will give the robot it's linear velocity command, angular_velocity_command it's angular velocity command, and time will tell the simulator how long to run the command for.
+Multiple commands will be necessary for the robot to reach the goal location.

 ---